ElyssaR-03/PhishNet/README.md

 ## 🧾 Citation
 If you use this project for research, please cite it as:

-> Ratliff, E. (2025). *PhishScope: A Machine Learning-Based Phishing Detection and Simulation System for Cybersecurity Education.* Tennessee State University.
+> Ratliff, E. (2025). *PhishNet: A Machine Learning-Based Phishing Detection and Simulation System for Cybersecurity Education.* Tennessee State University.

 ---